koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ReactDOM.hydrate is implemented by these functions.

 I won't talk about Persistence and Hydration mode in this talk.
-So if you are interested in them, please see the host configs of ReactNativeFabrice and ReactDOM.
+So if you are interested in them, please see the host configs of ReactNativeFabric and ReactDOM.

 These interfaces are from @types/react-reconciler
 -->